matomo-org/developer-documentation/docs/5.x/piwik-on-the-command-line.md

 This class inherits from the Symfony Console Command class, but has some adjustments that will avoid the direct requirement of using typehints like `InputInterface` or `OutputInterface`, class constants from `InputOption` or `InputArgument` and any Console helpers.
 * Methods like `run`, `execute`, `interact` or `initialize` can not be overwritten.
 Instead, use our custom methods prefixed with `do`: `doExecute`, `doInteract` or `doInitialize`
 * Where ever you need to work with input or output use `$this->getInput()` or `$this->getOutput()` instead.
 Don't use `InputInterface` or `OutputInterface` as method typehints.
-* When configuring input options and arguments `addOption` and `addArgument` can not be used
+* When configuring input options and arguments `addOption` and `addArgument` cannot be used
   * For arguments use `addOptionalArgument` or `addRequiredArgument`
   * For options use `addNegatableOption`, `addOptionalValueOption`, `addNoValueOption` or `addRequiredValueOption`
 * Directly using any console helpers is now prohibited